zazapeta/rx-react-store/README.md

-# Project Title
+# RX-REACT-STORE

-One Paragraph of project description goes here
+A tiny implementation of connected to gloabl/scoped store based on the awesome [RxJs](http://reactivex.io/rxjs/)'s implementation of the observer/observable pattern.

+The purpose of this project is to familiarise myself to publish my first open source lib for npm based on github repo :)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-See deployment for notes on how to deploy the project on a live system.
+### Contributing

+#### Code of conduct

+Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

+#### Workflow

+Hard use of (Git Flow)[https://danielkummer.github.io/git-flow-cheatsheet/].

-### Prerequisites
+#### Prerequisites

-What things you need to install the software and how to install them
+• npm
+• git
+• prettier

 ```
-Give examples
+git clone git@github.com:zazapeta/rx-react-store.git
+cd rx-react-store
+npm i
+npm run test:watch
 ```

 ### Installing